Media and Journalism

 Careers / Further study

-A broad range of organisations, at home and abroad, are looking for the skills you will gain on this degree.
-You will be well placed for a career in TV, radio, press and digital journalism, news editing, web development, publishing, media production, computer services, communication technologies, marketing and public relations, advertising and copywriting, audience research and media criticism.
-Some graduates go on to study for an MA or PGCE.
+You could go into TV, radio, press and digital journalism, news editing, web development, publishing, media production, computer services, communication technologies, marketing and public relations, advertising and copywriting, audience research and media criticism.

 Full Time Course